Pregnancy is a time when you need to take extra care of yourself to ensure you and your baby remain healthy.

 If you are pregnant, these vaccinations are recommended:

 The flu can be a serious disease, especially when you are pregnant.
 If you have the flu during pregnancy, you are at much higher risk than other adults of complications and possible hospitalisation.
 Immunisation not only protects you but also your baby.
-Babies are too young to be vaccinated themselves but are at high risk of serious complications if they catch the virus.
+Babies under six months are too young to be vaccinated themselves but are at high risk of serious complications if they catch the virus.
 When you are vaccinated, your antibodies transfer from you to your developing baby.
 These antibodies protect your baby for the first six months of his or her life.

 The flu vaccine is free for pregnant women as part of the National Immunisation Program (NIP).